-2. Programme Development, Validation, Monitoring and Review he existing Programme Validation Policy, Programme Review and Revalidation Policy and the Programme Management and Annual Monitoring Policy apply.
+2. Programme Development, Validation, Monitoring and Review The existing Programme Validation Policy, Programme Review and Revalidation Policy and the Programme Management and Annual Monitoring Policy apply.
 See QA Manual section 4.
-Minutes of meetings or the purpose of blended learning programmes, the programme proposer (in the case of new programmes) or Proposer Validation programme leader (in the case of established programmes) is responsible for defining the technical resources and documents / nfrastructure requirements of the programme and identifying any specialist tools, hardware or software requirements. programme This is established in the curriculum planning stages when the nature of the blend is determined.
-CCT encourages the documents application of the ABC curriculum design model established by UCL.
-The ELT is responsible for undertaking budget planning and allocation of resources in accordance with requirements or ELT Budget records advising where budget or resource constraints require consideration of alternative approaches.
-Workload considerations in blended learning programmes are determined on the basis of contact hours being defined as those hours which require student engagement with faculty, with other students or with content as part of a structured esson / supervision / learning activity.
+For the purpose of blended learning programmes, the programme proposer (in the case of new programmes) or programme leader (in the case of established programmes) is responsible for defining the technical resources and infrastructure requirements of the programme and identifying any specialist tools, hardware or software requirements.
+This is established in the curriculum planning stages when the nature of the blend is determined.
+CCT encourages the application of the ABC curriculum design model established by UCL.
+Proposer Minutes of meetings Validation documents / programme documents The ELT is responsible for undertaking budget planning and allocation of resources in accordance with requirements or advising where budget or resource constraints require consideration of alternative approaches.
+ELT Budget records Workload considerations in blended learning programmes are determined on the basis of contact hours being defined as those hours which require student engagement with faculty, with other students or with content as part of a structured lesson / supervision / learning activity.
 This can include synchronous and asynchronous activity but excludes independent study required for assessment preparation or homework for example.
-Programme Programme Independent study is defined as the notional learning hours a student is required to employ to complete elements of the development team documents programme independently, including any revision or assessment preparation time. programme independently, including any revision of assessment preparation time.
+Programme development team Programme documents programme independently, including any revision or assessment preparation time.
 Programme development teams are required to be mindful of the potential for overload in blended learning programmes.
 Programme Development Teams are required to consult the CCT Standards and Guidelines for the Design and Development of Blended Learning Programmes, Materials and Learning Resources, available from the QA Office.
 3. Policies, Regulations and Processes The Dean of Academic Affairs is responsible for ensuring the continued relevance and fitness for purpose of quality assurance arrangements in the context of blended learning programmes.
-This will be managed through the annual QA Dean of Academic QA Manual, policies nonitoring processes, as reported to Academic Council, supported by the Quality Enhancement Committee.
-As the Affairs and procedures extent or nature of blended learning provision evolves within CCT, consideration will be given to continued suitability of Annual review policies, procedures and mechanisms for their implementation. records The CCT Privacy Statement reflects the collection, processing, storage and sharing of personal data in the online environment, in accordance with GDPR, outlining the legal bases upon which it relies and the purpose for its collection Drive ov Ctataman and with whom it is shared Privacy Statement and with whom it is shared.
+This will be managed through the annual QA monitoring processes, as reported to Academic Council, supported by the Quality Enhancement Committee.
+As the extent or nature of blended learning provision evolves within CCT, consideration will be given to continued suitability of policies, procedures and mechanisms for their implementation.
+The CCT Privacy Statement reflects the collection, processing, storage and sharing of personal data in the online environment, in accordance with GDPR, outlining the legal bases upon which it relies and the purpose for its collection and with whom it is shared.
+Dean of Academic Affairs QA Manual, policies and procedures Annual review records Privacy Statement